fwinkelbauer/chunkyard/ARCHITECTURE.md

 - Read a SnapshotReference
 - Retrieve a Snapshot using the DocumentReference found in the SnapshotReference
-- Retrieve Blobs using the BlobReferences of the given Snapshot
-- Decrypt and assemble all files using their BlobReferences
+- Retrieve, decrypt and assemble all files using their BlobReferences of the given Snapshot